-Society has raised us to feel people must be judged, condemned, and punished if they do things society disapproves of.
-However, in the afterlife, there is no judgment, condemnation, or punishment.
-The video that follows explains that truth.
-You can read the transcript of the video after the video controls below.Judgment, condemnation, and punishment permeate our culture.
+We assume people must be judged, condemned, and punished if they do things against society’s norms.
 We place offenders in penitentiaries.
 The name penitentiary comes from the word “penance.”
 Doing penance means a person comes to realize the wrong they have done, is sorry for it, and repents.
 Society locks people up in tiny cells in penitentiaries for years to force them to become penitent.
 However, becoming penitent is not the real goal of imprisonment today.
 The prominent reason for imprisoning people is that punishment for unacceptable actions deters others from performing the offending action.
 And a less spoken-of reason society locks people into prisons is that the punishment is “payback.”
 It is retribution for the offenses against society.
 The thought that someone could do bad things and not be held accountable for them is entirely unacceptable in our culture.
 They must pay.

 The Need for Judgment, Condemnation, and Punishment Is Woven into Society